VICE U.K. originally published this article.

-You're in a bar, three drinks in, sidestepping abandoned plastic cups and men who've decided it's a good idea to wear a "casual waistcoat" into the real world, when a guy with brewery breath comes up behind you.
+You're in a bar, three drinks in, sidestepping abandoned plastic cups and men who've decided it's a good idea to wear a "casual vest" into the real world, when a guy with brewery breath comes up behind you.
 If you're lucky, he'll choose not to touch you before saying hello.
-More likely, though: he'll snake his arm around your waist.
-If you're really lucky: that man – whose face you haven't even seen yet – will just straight up grind his dick into your back.
+More likely, though: He'll snake his arm around your waist.
+If you're really lucky: that man—whose face you haven't even seen yet—will just straight up grind his dick into your back.

 At this point you can normally walk away, but sometimes you'll be faced with one of those exceptionally optimistic guys who's actually encouraged by your dismissal.
 When you're faced with one of these situations, what's the quickest way to shut it down?
 I spent a night conducting experiments at the club to find out.

-It took a while before the right person came along to try this out on; most guys were immediately too close to my body to actually see my full face.
+It took a while before the right person came along to try this one out; most guys were immediately too close to my body to actually see my full face.

 Eventually, my friend came over and he wandered off.
 So it kind of worked?
-In that The Face + the fact I didn't say a single word to him clearly made him realise there was little point in continuing the graft.
+In that The Face + the fact that I didn't say a single word to him clearly made him realize there was little point in continuing the one-sided conversation.

-Before going out, I asked my boyfriend what used to put him off when he was out trying to pull.
+Before going out, I asked my boyfriend what used to put him off when he was out trying to talk to women.
 "When someone's sick," he said.
 "I don't want your germy mouth."